Cohort-9-DS/Introduction-to-WebScraping/README.md

 # Introduction-to-WebScraping

+**Challenge #1:**

+Go to http://www.boxofficemojo.com/studio/, for each year scrape the table and collect all tables and write them to a single csv file.

+**Challenge #2:**

 Using this webpage http://quotes.wsj.com/, scrape the stock data for the following companies (you will need to find out their stock symbol):

 1) Apple